cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 - feedback: A list of feedbacks for actors.
 - messages: User data to send to actors.
 The sender_name entry should not be set.
 - messages: A list of messages for actors.
 The sender actor entry should not be filled.
 - final_update: If true, this will be the final update of the environment for this trial (i.e. end of the trial).
-This should always be true when replying to an `OnEnd` function call.
+This should always be true when replying to an `OnEnd` procedure call.

 ### `EnvMessageRequest`

-Request message for the `OnMessage` function.
+Request message for the `OnMessage` procedure.

 ```protobuf
 message EnvMessageRequest {